nmfs-opensci/CloudComputingSetup/README.md

 ## Setting up a Google Cloud Workstation

 A Google Cloud Workstation is a virtual machine (VM) that can be customized to mimic any computing environment.
 The VM is hosted in the cloud and incurs long-term storage costs whether it is in use or not.
 Workstations are designed to be spun up, used, and deleted regularly.
 Think of workstations as disposable computers, you should strive to get the perfect fit for your purpose, use it, then discard it, with your entire process immortalized on GitHub and your inputs/outputs persisting on cloud storage.
-Hourly compute costs are incurred when the workstation has been "Started", so ensure that each workstation is "Stopped" when runs are complete or the computing session is no longer in use.

 ### Selecting the right size workstation

 The IDE or program you use to run your code will decide which workstation type you choose (Base, Code OSS, Python, R, Posit Workbench).
 This section focuses on which size you should choose.
+High resource users, please see [Fisheries Cloud Program Section 4.0 High-Performance and Custom Workstations (FMC-Funded Option)](https://docs.google.com/document/d/1nziPdPULoRWOYQ9WKzISNUgJvANACvfYpFr1z3Ro2Bc/edit?tab=t.0#heading=h.65j2qoyirqa8): "The enterprise offering is designed to cover standard analytical needs.
+If your work requires high-cost, specialized resources, such as GPUs, larger machine types (beyond Large), or custom-developed images for specific program workflows, these resources are available, and treated as independent GCP projects, and billed according to the annual GCP cost recovery process."

 As with previous uber computer work, code should be written and troubleshooted locally before being executed in a workstation.
 During the troubleshooting process, you should get an idea of what storage and processing requirements you may have via benchmarking.
 For many processes, a workstation does not need to be a perfect fit, but below are some simple methods for benchmarking your work to better understand which size workstation you should select.